 Rate increases will make borrowing more expensive, affecting interest costs for mortgages, home equity lines of credit, credit cards, student debt, and car loans.

-1. If you have a variable rate mortgage, expect the interest portion of your payments to increase.
-If you have you have a fixed rate mortgage, your interest rate will remain the same for the remainder of your term.
+1. If you have a variable-rate mortgage, the interest portion of your payments increased on July 13.
+If you have a fixed-rate mortgage, the Bank of Canada’s rate increase will not affect your interest rate, which will remain the same for the remainder of your term.

 2. While rate hikes can help combat inflation, Canadians are still feeling the hardship.